 Well-Intentioned Extremist: Makishima can be considered as one, since he genuinely believes that Sibyl is detrimental to humanity.

-You Have Lost My Interest: He abandoned people he had turned into murderers twice.
+You Have Failed Me: Or rather, 'you have lost my interest'.
+He abandoned people he had turned into murderers twice.
 If you're not interesting anymore, you are most likely dead.

 Mutual Kill: Subverted, attempts this on the Chief of Police, but she is a cyborg and so she survives her flesh being burnt off.
 Choe on the other hand, gets his head exploded.